 And voila; no fuss, no stress, no worries, your prefect Thanksgiving Turkey is ready.

-In conclusion: Follow this simple guide and you will have a Thanksgiving Turkey that packs all of the flavour and juiciness that we all love to enjoy on that special day.
+In conclusion: Follow this simple guide and you will have a Thanksgiving Turkey that packs all of the flavor and juiciness that we all love to enjoy on that special day.